 3. Yes – we can provide you with the further legal services that you require.

-You may call my view conservative, with a small “c”, but it has always been our plan to build up our firm on a regional basis not only providing excellent legal services (which clients take as a given) but also helping to support clients, either corporate or individual, on an ongoing basis.
-Clients want the security of continuity whether it is a client wanting to make a new Will or buy a house or corporate clients who want to change their Shareholder Agreements.
-Do not think, however, for a minute that our firm hasn’t significantly changed its internal structures, the legal services that we offer and the way in which we deliver them.
+You may call my view conservative, with a small “c”, but it has always been our plan to build up our firm on a regional basis, not only providing excellent legal services (which clients take as a given) but also helping to support clients, either corporate or individual, on an ongoing basis.
+Clients want the security of continuity whether it is a client wanting to make a new Will or buy a house, or corporate clients who want to change their Shareholder Agreements.
+Do not think for a minute, however, that our firm hasn’t significantly changed its internal structures, the legal services that we offer and the way in which we deliver them.
 If you stand still, particularly in this ever changing legal environment, you will go under.
 A balance has to be struck and in our view that’s served best by evolution not revolution.

 I am sure that in addition to those firms who have, themselves, reported to the SRA that they may be in financial difficulties or have other reasons to suspect that their businesses may be failing, the SRA operates its own internal “watchlist”.
 In my view the SRA themselves should care if legal service providers fail.
 They should do all that they can to assist firms to prevent that happening rather than leaving it to others to sort out.